CountESS-Project/CountESS/docs/installing-countess/index.md

         source .bash_profile

 2. Use homebrew to install a recent Tk and Python 3.10 into your `$HOME/homebrew/bin` directory.
-This step is pretty slow as it has to compile stuff:
+This step is pretty slow as it has to compile Tk and Python.

         brew install tcl-tk python@3.10 python-tk@3.10
         ln -s $HOME/homebrew/bin/python3.10 bin/python